Greater Peoria Mass Transit District: Peoria Transit Center

 The Peoria Transit Center serves as the primary hub for CityLink, located at 407 SW Adams Street in downtown Peoria.
 It was completed in 2003 and remodeled in 2019–2020.
 The center has an indoor waiting area, covered transfer area and ticket sales.
 In addition to CityLink, Burlington Trailways intercity buses also serve the facility.

-Fixed Route Ridership
+Fixed route ridership

 The ridership statistics shown here are of fixed route services only and do not include demand response.